slac-lcls/lute/docs/usage.md

 - `-c </path/...>` is the path to the configuration YAML to use.
 - `-w <dag_name>` is the name of the DAG (workflow) to run.
 This replaces the task name provided when using the other two methods above.
 A DAG list is provided below.
 - `--debug` controls whether to use debug mode (verbose printing)
 - `--test` controls whether to use the test or production instance of Airflow to manage the DAG.
+The instances are running identical versions of Airflow, but the `test` instance may have "test" or more bleeding edge development DAGs.

 The `$SLURM_ARGS` must be provided in the same manner as when submitting an individual **managed** `Task` by hand to be run as batch job with the script above. **Note** that these parameters will be used as the starting point for the SLURM arguments of **every managed** `Task` in the DAG; however, individual steps in the DAG may have overrides built-in where appropriate to make sure that step is not submitted with potentially incompatible arguments.
+For example, a single threaded analysis `Task` may be capped to running on one core, even if in general everything should be running on 100 cores, per the SLURM argument provided.
+These caps are added during development and cannot be disabled through configuration changes in the YAML.

 **DAG List**
 - `find_peaks_index`
 - `psocake_sfx_phasing`
 - `pyalgos_sfx`

+#### DAG Submission from the `eLog`
+You can use the script in the previous section to submit jobs through the eLog.
+To do so navigate to the `Workflow > Definitions` tab using the blue navigation bar at the top of the eLog.
+On this tab, in the top-right corner (underneath the help and zoom icons) you can click the `+` sign to add a new workflow.
+This will bring up a "Workflow definition" UI window.
+When filling out the eLog workflow definition the following fields are needed (all of them):
+- `Name`: You can name the workflow anything you like.
+It should probably be something descriptive, e.g. if you are using LUTE to run smalldata_tools, you may call the workflow `lute_smd`.
+- `Executable`: In this field you will put the **full path** to the `submit_launch_airflow.sh` script:  `/path/to/lute/launch_scripts/submit_launch_airflow.sh`.
+- `Parameters`: You will use the parameters as described above.
+Remember the first argument will be the **full path** to the `launch_airflow.py` script (this is NOT the same as the bash script used in the executable!): `/full/path/to/lute/launch_scripts/launch_airflow.py -c <path/to/yaml> -w <dag_name> [--debug] [--test] $SLURM_ARGS`
+- `Location`: **Be sure to set to** `S3DF`.
+- `Trigger`: You can have the workflow trigger automatically or manually.
+Which option to choose will depend on the type of workflow you are running.
+In general the options `Manually triggered` (which displays as `MANUAL` on the definitions page) and `End of a run` (which displays as `END_OF_RUN` on the definitions page) are safe options for ALL workflows.
+The latter will be automatically submitted for you when data acquisition has finished.
+If you are running a workflow with **managed** `Task`s that work as data is being acquired (e.g. `SmallDataProducer`), you may also select `Start of a run` (which displays as `START_OF_RUN` on the definitions page).

+Upon clicking create you will see a new entry in the table on the definitions page.
+In order to run `MANUAL` workflows, or re-run automatic workflows, you must navigate to the `Workflows > Control` tab.
+For each acquisition run you will find a drop down menu under the `Job` column.
+To submit a workflow you select it from this drop down menu by the `Name` you provided when creating its definition.

 # Advanced Usage